calender

 • Install fine mesh screens on windows and doors.

-• Sleep under mosquito nets-especially important for children and the elderly.
+• Use mosquito nets while sleeping-especially for children and the elderly.

 3. Natural and Safe Repellents